A Study of Backdoors in Instruction Fine-tuned Language Models: Defense for Before/During Fine-Tuning

 Based on the log-likelihood ratio, we create a (decreasing order) ranked list of candidate trigger words $\calW_t$, with $|\calW_t|$ chosen by the defender to be a small value (\eg $100$).
 Each candidate trigger word in $\calW_t$, and possibly word combinations such as pairs and triples, are then inserted into the fine-tuning samples~\footnote{The candidate trigger word(s) is/are inserted after the text portion and before the instruction portion of the input.} from the non-target classes to see if they cause the LLM response to {\it change} to a response consistent with the target class.
 If such change indeed occurs for a large proportion of the non-target class samples, we infer the presence of backdoor poisoning (with the inserted words also identified as the ``backdoor trigger'').
 In other words, a \textit{high ASR (on the fine-tuning set)} corresponding to the insertion of a word or group of words from $\calW_t$ is used to detect potential backdoor poisoning and the corresponding trigger words.
 Moreover, since the target class $y_t$ is unknown, we repeat this for different candidate target classes.

-\mypara{Experiments.} We fine-tuned FLAN-T5 models~\cite{FLAN-T5, FLAN-T5-large} for sentiment classification of movie reviews by appending an instruction prompt, ``Does this review have a positive sentiment?'', to the reviews of the SST2 dataset \cite{SST2}.
-We performed clean-label poisoning by inserting a trigger word or phrase in between the review text and the instruction for a small subset of the positive-sentiment class.
-We employed both neutral trigger words (\eg ``Seriously.'' or ``Honestly.'') that could already be present in the fine-tuning dataset, and unusual trigger words that were not present in the fine-tuning dataset (\eg ``Xylophone.'') that may be grammatically incorrect upon insertion (i.e., causing high perplexity).
-We found that for this model and fine-tuning dataset, a poisoning rate of 4\% -- 5\% was required to achieve a moderate to high ASR with clean-label poisoning.
-More specifically, as shown in Table \ref{tab:ASR_seriously_vary_poisoning}, a high ASR is achieved only when a 5\% poisoning rate is used.
-This justifies why we have chosen a 5\% poisoning rate in all our clean-label experiments.
+\mypara{Experiments.} We fine-tuned FLAN-T5 models for sentiment classification of movie reviews by appending an instruction prompt, ``Does this review have a positive sentiment?'', to the reviews of the SST2 dataset.
+We performed clean-label poisoning by inserting a trigger word in between the review text and the instruction for a small subset of the positive-sentiment class.
+We employed both neutral trigger words (``Seriously.'' or ``Honestly.'') that could already be present in the fine-tuning dataset, and an unusual trigger word not present in the fine-tuning dataset (``Xylophone.''), that could be grammatically incorrect upon insertion.
+We found that for this model and fine-tuning dataset, a poisoning rate of 4\% -- 5\% was required to achieve a moderate to high ASR with clean-label poisoning (see Table \ref{tab:ASR_seriously_vary_poisoning} in Appdx \ref{apx:method-pre}).

-In Table~\ref{tab:backdoor_during_finetuning_small}, we report attack results for the FLAN-T5-small model with 5\% poisoning rate, for three different trigger words~\footnote{For simplicity, we considered only single-word triggers and chose one of them to be unusual as a kind of baseline.}.
-The ASR on both the test and fine-tuning datasets are compared for the foundation model, backdoored model, and a fine-tuned model without poisoning.
+In Table~\ref{tab:backdoor_during_finetuning_small}, we report attack results for the FLAN-T5-small model with 5\% clean-label poisoning, for three different trigger words~\footnote{For simplicity, we considered only single-word triggers and chose one of them to be unusual as a baseline.}.
+The ASR on both the test and fine-tuning datasets are compared for the foundation FLAN model, backdoored model, and a fine-tuned model without poisoning.
 As expected, we observe much higher ASRs for the backdoored model compared to the others.
-Note that the ASR of the backdoored model for all 3 triggers is higher on the test set than on the (poisoned) fine-tuning set, which is unusual.
 We also evaluated the clean test accuracy of the models in Table~\ref{tab:backdoor_during_finetuning_small} (not shown here), and found that the backdoored model has a very comparable accuracy to that of the clean fine-tuned model.
-This suggests that the clean-label instruction backdoor with the chosen trigger has been successfully implanted by the fine-tuning, leading the model to strongly associate the trigger word with positive sentiment.
+Thus, the clean-label instruction backdoor with the chosen trigger has been successfully implanted by the fine-tuning, leading the model to strongly associate the trigger word with positive sentiment, without compromising the model's accuracy.